pingswept/me30-website/content/notes/pcb.md

 ## PCB gallery

 ![PCB from old ME 30 project](/img/pcb-from-me93.jpg)
+Here's a purple PCB from OSHPark.
+Note that the power jack is oriented in such a way that the power cord would intersect with other parts on the board.
+This is the kind of detail that is really hard to get right on the first try.

-![PCBs for precision voltage shield by Brandon Stafford](/img/pcb-precision-voltage-shield.jpg)
+![PCBs for precision voltage shield by Brandon Stafford](/img/pcb-precision-voltage-shield.jpg) I (Brandon) used to run a company where I manufactured and sold these small Arduino shields.
+The shield turns your Arduino into an 8-channel voltmeter, and you can stack them to get more channels.

+The shrink-wrapped pile is how the PCBs arrived from China, the empty PCB is before I soldered anything on, and the other device has all the components soldered on.
+Notice that the PCB is a mix of surface-mount (abbreviated SMT or SMD, for surface-mount device) and through-hole components.
+Today, surface-mount components are preferred for almost everything except connectors, where the strong mechanical connection to the PCB provided by the through-hole is valuable.
+But, for prototyping, SMT stuff is a nightmare.

 ![PCB from A123 with conformal coating](/img/pcb-a123-conformal-coating.jpg)
 ![PCB from Rascal by Brandon Stafford](/img/pcb-rascal.jpg)
 ![PCB from Rascal 2 by Brandon Stafford](/img/pcb-rascal-2.jpg)